eliseeoueffa/eliseeoueffa/README.md

 - 👋 Hi, I’m @eliseeoueffa
 - 👀 I’m interested in creating useful technologies tools for everyone
-- 🌱 I’m currently learning how to be a good QA Engineer
+- 🌱 I’m currently learning how to be a cool QA Engineer
 - 💞️ I’m looking to collaborate on meaningful projects that integrate AI
 - 📫 How to reach me : Gmail (eliseeoueffa@gmail.com) and Twitter (@eliseeoueffa)